st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 ```

 In this case, model artifacts include:
-- **Serialized model**: the trained model, saved as a serialized file, which allows it to be restored and used later for predictions.
+- **Serialized Model**: The trained model saved as a serialized file, enabling restoration for future predictions
-- **Model Dependencies**: files such as `conda.yaml` or `requirements.txt` that describe the execution environment, useful for replicating the software environment in which the model was trained.
+- **Model Dependencies**: Files like `conda.yaml` or `requirements.txt` that describe the execution environment, facilitating replication of the model's training environment
-- **Signature and Input Example**: `signature` contains the input and output format of the model, while `input_example` is an input example that helps identify the data type expected by the model.
+- **Signature and Input Example**: The `signature` defines the model's input and output formats, while the `input_example` demonstrates expected data types

-    The artifacts are saved in a relative directory specified by the `artifact_path` parameter, which is registered under the current run.
-To retrieve the model later, the full path to the artifact is specified as `runs:/<run_id>/model`.
+Artifacts are stored in a relative directory specified by the `artifact_path` parameter and registered under the current run.
+The model can be retrieved later using its full artifact path: `runs:/<run_id>/model`.

-In addition to the artifacts, the **metadata** of the model is also saved in the MLflow database, which includes:
+The MLflow database also stores the model's **metadata**, including:

-- **Run ID**: a unique identifier for the current run that associates the model with the experiment to which it belongs.
+- **Run ID**: A unique identifier linking the model to its associated experiment
-- **Artifact path**: a reference to the storage path of the model (such as `runs:/<run_id>/model`), which is needed to locate and retrieve the saved model.
+- **Artifact Path**: The model's storage location reference (e.g., `runs:/<run_id>/model`), required for model retrieval
-- **Parameters and metrics**: If the model is associated with a run with logged parameters and metrics, this data is included in the database, allowing configurations and training performance to be tracked.
+- **Parameters and Metrics**: Configuration and performance data from the model's training run, if logged
-- **Time and logging information**: timestamps and other details that track log configuration, useful for model context and versioning.
+- **Time and Logging Information**: Timestamps and configuration details for model context and versioning

-This metadata, although not containing the model itself, provides all the information needed to identify and load the correct model from the artifact directory.
+While this metadata doesn't contain the model itself, it provides all necessary information to identify and load the correct model from the artifact directory.

 ---

 ## 4. Information Retrieval

-MLflow offers several APIs to access information about recorded experiments and runs.
-These APIs allow retrieval of parameters, metrics, tags, and context for each run, facilitating analysis and comparison between runs.
-Some of the main features for searching and retrieving experiments and runs are described below.
+MLflow provides several APIs for accessing information about recorded experiments and runs.
+These APIs enable the retrieval of parameters, metrics, tags, and context for each run, facilitating analysis and comparison between different runs.
+Below are some of the main features for searching and retrieving experiments and runs.

 ### 1. API for retrieving experiments and runs

 ```
 mlflow.search_experiments(view_type: int = 1, max_results: Optional[int] = None, filter_string: Optional[str] = None, order_by: Optional[List[str]] = None) → List[Experiment]
 ```
-This function returns a list of experiments that meet the specified search criteria.
+This function returns a list of experiments matching the specified search criteria.
 Each experiment represents a group of related runs and is identified by a unique ID.

 ```python
 experiments = mlflow.search_experiments()
 ```
 **Main parameters:**

-- **`view_type`**: Specifies which experiments to display, with options such as `ACTIVE_ONLY` (active experiments only), `DELETED_ONLY` (deleted experiments) and `ALL`.
+- **`view_type`**: Specifies which experiments to display, with options such as `ACTIVE_ONLY` (shows only active experiments), `DELETED_ONLY` (shows only deleted experiments), and `ALL` (shows all experiments).
-- **`max_results`**: Limits the number of results.
-If not set, returns all experiments found.
+- **`max_results`**: Limits the number of results returned.
+If not specified, returns all matching experiments.
-- **`filter_string`**: Allows filtering by attributes such as `name`, `creation_time` or `tags.<tag_key>`.
+- **`filter_string`**: Enables filtering by attributes such as `name`, `creation_time`, or `tags.<tag_key>`.
-For example, `filter_string=“name = 'experiment_name`”` returns only experiments with that name.
+For example, `filter_string="name = 'experiment_name'"` returns only experiments with the specified name.
-- **`order_by`**: Defines the display order.
-Examples of sorting are `“name DESC”` by decreasing name and `“last_update_time ASC”` by increasing update date.
+- **`order_by`**: Defines the sorting order of results.
+For example, `"name DESC"` sorts by name in descending order, while `"last_update_time ASC"` sorts by update time in ascending order.

-The output is a list of `Experiment` objects, containing information such as name, ID and creation timestamp.
+The function returns a list of `Experiment` objects, each containing information such as the experiment's name, ID, and creation timestamp.

 ---

 ```
 mlflow.search_runs(experiment_ids: Optional[List[str]] = None, filter_string: str = '', run_view_type: int = 1, max_results: int = 100000, order_by: Optional[List[str]] = None, output_format: str = 'pandas', search_all_experiments: bool = False, experiment_names: Optional[List[str]] = None) → Union[List[Run], pandas.DataFrame][source]**
 ```
-This function searches for all runs belonging to one or more experiments.
-Each run is a single execution of the training process.
+This function searches for runs belonging to one or more experiments.
+Each run represents a single execution of the training process.

 ```python
 runs = mlflow.search_runs(experiment_ids=[exp.experiment_id])
 ```

 **Main parameters:**

-- **`experiment_ids`**: A list of experiment IDs in which to search for runs.
+- **`experiment_ids`**: A list of experiment IDs to search for runs in.
 Alternatively, you can specify `experiment_names`.
-- **`filter_string`**: Filters the runs based on specific parameters.
-For example, `“metrics.rmse < 0.2”` selects runs with a value of `rmse` less than 0.2.
+- **`filter_string`**: Filters runs based on specific parameters.
+For example, `"metrics.rmse < 0.2"` selects runs where the `rmse` value is less than 0.2.
-- **`run_view_type`**: Indicates the type of run to search for, with options such as `ACTIVE_ONLY`, `DELETED_ONLY`, or `ALL`.
+- **`run_view_type`**: Specifies which type of runs to search for, with options like `ACTIVE_ONLY`, `DELETED_ONLY`, or `ALL`.
-- **`max_results`**: Maximum number of runs to include in the result.
+- **`max_results`**: The maximum number of runs to return in the results.
-- **`order_by`**: Specifies the order of the results, such as `metrics.accuracy DESC` to sort by accuracy in descending order.
+- **`order_by`**: Determines how to sort the results, such as `metrics.accuracy DESC` to sort by accuracy in descending order.
-- **`output_format`**: Output format, can be `pandas` (returns a DataFrame) or `list` (returns a list of Run objects).
+- **`output_format`**: The format of the output - either `pandas` (returns a DataFrame) or `list` (returns a list of Run objects).

-The output is a list of `Run` objects, each containing run-related details such as parameters, metrics, and tags.
+The function returns a list of `Run` objects, with each object containing details about that run including its parameters, metrics, and tags.

 ---